Mixces/Animatium/README.md

 - skyHorizonHeight
     - Description: Changes the horizon height to how it was in <=1.16.5.
     - Type: BOOLEAN
+- voidSkyFogHeight
+    - Description: Restores the old void sky fog height to what it was in <=1.21.1.
+(Fixes MC-279472)
+    - Type: BOOLEAN
 - cloudHeight
     - Description: Changes the cloud height back to 128 like in <=1.16.5.
     - Type: BOOLEAN